aimat-lab/opXRD-paper/README.md

 + Formatting is specified for appendix and a separate online appendix.
 + Formatting is specified for references.
 + All labels are formatted to make cross-referencing easy.
-+ The file `paper.pdf` illustrates the output of the paper template.
-+ The file `appendix.pdf` illustrates the output of the online appendix template.

 ## Usage